 Taxi coupon systems are in place at airports and the larger shopping centres; in other areas taxis should use a meter.

 Be careful if you’re offered a drink by a stranger, even in a reputable bar or restaurant.
 These approaches can involve spiked drinks, and have resulted in cases of robbery and assault.
-Be aware of scams involving gambling.

 If you are a victim of crime, inform the local police and get a police report.